mkirc/vim-overview/README.md

 # vim-overview

-This is a vim plugin for [overview](https://github.com/mkirc/overview.git), a pandoc-based for taking (eg. lecture) notes with markdown and LaTeX.
+This is a vim plugin for [overview](https://github.com/mkirc/overview.git), a pandoc-based tool for taking (eg. lecture) notes with markdown and LaTeX.
 It produces a html file with mathML support via [temml](https://temml.org).

 ## Installation